 e.g. Carried Forward, or FY 2020.
 These documents will need to be refiled.

 When a Year is matched, the import removes that data from the import-level category.
 In the example folder structure, the Live Import will match documents in the folder "2019" to the FYI category Year "2019" and in these documents, the Clients - Level 1 will be blank.

 The documents in the example folder system "FY 2020" will not match the Year, as it doesn't match any of the formats above.
 As a result, these documents will have the value "FY 2020" in the category Clients - Level 1.
 These documents will need to be refiled to the FYI category Year "2020".

 For a database system, where the Year does not match, the value will be added to the FYI Year category.

 Note: Where a Client Code, Export Code or part of the Client Name enclosed in brackets matches a Year, Migrate App will not automatically match the Year.
 An unmatched client will be created.
 Refer to Resolving Unmatched Clients.

 For any historical system (both database and folder):

-Using either the Client Name or the Client Code, the import will try to match clients to the clients that have already been imported to FYI from your Xero Practice Manager.
+Using either the Client Name or the Client Code or Export Code, the import will try to match clients to the clients that have already been imported to FYI from your practice management software.

 For Database systems (such as MYOB and Virtual Cabinet):